 What is hiking?
 We classify hiking as taking a walk on any trail that was made for walking.
 This includes everything from wide, crushed rock trails in the city, to narrow, uneven paths that ramble through the forest.

 Our Advice to you is to start simple.
 Pick trails that are rated as easy.
 Always tell someone where you are going (social media is a great option).
 Put on a good pair of sneakers and go for a walk.
 If you choose to go for a long walk maybe take along a bottle of water.

 Once you get comfortable with short walks and get a feel for how much water you need (varies depending on weather) consider going a bit farther.
 On a hike longer than 5 to 10 kilometers you will probably want to bring some snacks.
 You may also want a small backpack to carry your water and snacks.

 Note: Not meant to be an extensize lesson in safety.
 For more information on each topic Google it!

 There are no moose, deer or bears on Prince Edward Island.
 The most dangerous animal would be a fox.
 There are many foxes at Prince Edward Island Park in Cavendish and they are quite tame.
 Don't feed them!

-The weather in Nova Scotia is quite variable.
+The weather in Prince Edward Island is quite variable.
 When you are wet you get cold fast.
 Sweat, rain and snow will make you wet.